tweag/nickel/doc/manual/modular-configurations.md

 # Modular configurations

-This section explains how to leverage the Nickel languages features, and in particular the [merge system](./merging.md), to write reusable and maintainable configuration modules.
+This section explains how to leverage Nickel's features, and in particular the [merge system](./merging.md), to write reusable and maintainable configuration modules.